 Share this article

 Seaside Sisters is a gift shop offering home decor, clothes, jewelry, antiques, soaps, lotions, candles and more.
 Novelist Mary Kay Andrews is a patron, and she even sells her best-selling novels in the store.
 Be sure to get a cup of gelato next door after shopping!

 At Latitude 32°, you can stock up on t-shirts, hats, koozies and other apparel that reflects the unique, relaxed nature of Tybee Island.
 Latitude 32° is situated in Tybee Oaks, a cute shopping area filled with colorful, cozy shops located on Highway 80.

 Interested in aromatherapy or just feel like being pampered?
 Kelly & Company will help you find the best custom mixed oils and bath products around.
 Try a diffuser lamp or a roll-on oil stick, and don’t forget to grab a sea sponge loofah or dry body brush to get the full experience!

 Fish Art Gallerie

 Shopping at Fish Art Gallerie is an experience not to be missed.
-Fish Art Gallerie funky beach gallery with a mix of vintage items and art work by Ralph Douglas Jones.
-At this eclectic shop, you can pick up decoarated seashells, yard art, fish art and other and home and garden decor.
+Fish Art Gallerie funky beach gallery with a mix of vintage items and artwork by Ralph Douglas Jones.
+At this eclectic shop, you can pick up decorated seashells, yard art, fish art and other and home and garden decor.